-If you are expanding your loop with additional liquid cooling components please proceed to Page 27, chapter POSSIBILITIES OF EXPANDING THE SYSTEM
+If you are adding an additional unit to the water cooling loop, please proceed to Page 30, chapter POSSIBILITIES OF EXPANDING THE SYSTEM.

-In order to successfully route the tubing it is recommended that you check the water cooling scheme on the right picture.
+In order to successfully route the tubing, it is recommended that you check the water cooling scheme on the picture.

 It is best that the water block receives the coldest fluid as possible, therefore you should connect the radiator's outlet port with the water block's inlet port.
-This is best practice but it is not mandatory.
+This is the best practice but it is not mandatory.

 Visualize the tube's routes and then measure the distance by trying to fit it into the chassis.
 Mark the required length with a marker.
-Before cutting it is recommended that you leave an additional 2 or 3 centimeters to spare.
-You can shorten it afterwards.
+Before cutting, it is recommended that you leave the additional 2 or 3 centimeters to spare.
+You can shorten it afterward.

 Please make sure that the tube is not bent or twisted.
-This way the coolant will be able to flow without restriction.
+This way, the coolant will be able to flow without restriction.

-If you have assembled the components according to this installation manual you should have all the compression fittings installed.
+If you have assembled the components according to this installation manual, you should have all of the compression fittings already installed.

-In order to install the tubing onto the compression fittings you will have to remove the fitting rings by screwing it in counter-clockwise direction.
+In order to install the tubing onto the compression fittings, you will have to remove the fitting rings by rotating them in the counter-clockwise direction.